miriamroddy/pands-problem-sheet/README.md

 **Any-length implementation**
 The second part of the task was purposefully vague, presumably so we would examine what assumptions we would use in the real world.
 We're in the EU so I am going to assume that the longest number we're going to be using is 34 digits, since [the limit for a SEPA account is 34 digits](https://www.centralbank.ie/consumer-hub/explainers/what-is-iban-discrimination-and-what-can-i-do-about-it) - they are typically alphanumeric, which shouldn't be an issue since the input is treated as a string rather than an int or a float.

-Even though SEPA accounts can be no longer than 34 characters, this code can cope with larger numbers - the functionally doesn't seem to be a need to limit the input to 34 digits in the code.
+Even though SEPA accounts can be no longer than 34 characters, this code can cope with larger numbers - we don't really need to limit the input to 34 digits in the code.
 We use a slice function to extract the last 4 digits of the account number.
 Python calculates the number of Xs required by subtracting four from the length of the account number.
-We concatenate the Xsting variable and the last_4_digits string to create a masked account number.
+We concatenate the Xstring variable and the last_4_digits string to create a masked account number.
 Finally, we print the masked account number to the console.

 ### Challenges and Research
 This was a good opportunity to get some practice at [string manipulation](https://www.pythonforbeginners.com/basics/string-manipulation-in-python).
 For both iterations of the task, I read up on using slicing strings on [w3schools](https://www.w3schools.com/python/python_strings_slicing.asp) and on [reddit/r/python](https://www.reddit.com/r/Python/comments/shrw4q/a_comprehensive_guide_to_slicing_in_python/).
-This was also a nice way to play around with the [len function](https://www.w3schools.com/python/python_strings_slicing.asp), as I used in in slightly different ways in both iterations.
+This was also a nice chance to learn about and to play around with the [len function](https://www.w3schools.com/python/python_strings_slicing.asp).

 I came back to this task in later weeks to add a [while loop](https://www.freecodecamp.org/news/while-loops-in-python-while-true-loop-statement-example/#:~:text=A%20while%20loop%20will%20always,while%20the%20condition%20remains%20True%20.) - I hadn't included this initially as we only encountered them in Week 4.
 Including the loop ensures that we prompt the user until they input 10 digits.